skrattaren/apf.rst/apf.rst

 - [p.
 43] "'That looks like an accident waiting to happen if I ever saw one,' she mumbled."

-  In the "Phantom_", one of the most spectacular and well-publicised special effects is the crashing of the chandelier onto the stage, at the end of act 1.
+  In the **Phantom**, one of the most spectacular and well-publicised special effects is the crashing of the chandelier onto the stage, at the end of act 1.
 This occurs when Christine and Raoul secretly pledge their love for each other, which the Phantom overhears.